robertdebock/ansible-role-ruby/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-ruby.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-ruby)

-Provides Ruby for your system.
+The purpose of this role is to install ruby on your system.

 Example Playbook
 ----------------